-3.1.
-Network setup and components
+3.1 Network set-up and components

-Twenty-three long range wireless smart sensors, complying with the LoRaWAN® (Long Range Wide Area Network) specification, provided with external GPS and LoRa antennae and measuring 23 mm by 13 mm (Fig. 2B), were used as nodes in the system.
-The sensors are equipped with an accelerometer configured to sample at 2 Hz, as well as a GPS module.
+A total of 23 long-range wireless smart sensors were used as nodes in the system.
+They comply with the LoRaWAN® (Long-Range Wide-Area Network) specification, are provided with external GPS and long-range antennae, and measure 23 mm by 13 mm (Fig. 2b),.
+The sensors are equipped with an accelerometer configured to sample at 2 Hz, and a GPS module.
 In the absence of movement, the devices are programmed to record and transmit one single location (GPS data only) per day at a fixed time.
-When movement is detected by the accelerometer, so that tilt or acceleration exceed defined thresholds, collection of GPS and accelerometer data is activated.
-Different thresholds can be applied for a detected angular variation in degrees or for a linear acceleration in g-3.
-The values assigned for this study can be found in section 3.3.
+When movement is detected by the accelerometer so that tilt or acceleration exceeds defined thresholds, collection of GPS and accelerometer data is activated.
+Different thresholds can be applied for a detected angular variation in degrees or for a linear acceleration in $g^{-3}$ .
+The values assigned for this study can be found in Sect.
+3.3.
 The sensors, which were developed by Movetech Telemetry and Miromico, transmit the acquired data to a LoRaWAN® gateway on the 868 MHz band wirelessly and in real time.
-A Multitech IP67 LoRaWAN® gateway, sends the payloads received from the sensors to a Loriot LoRaWAN® network server through the local GSM network using an agnostic SIM card (Fig.2A-D).
-The packages are then sent from Loriot to the Movetech Telemetry server and are decoded providing the raw information collected by the nodes.
-Each sensor was fitted with one (Fig. 2B) or two Lithium C-cells batteries connected in parallel.
-Twentythree boulders were individually tagged by embedding the sensors in a hole drilled in the rock (Fig. 2C).
-Each boulder was drilled with a 35 mm core drill, for a length of about 15 cm.
+A Multitech IP67 LoRaWAN® gateway sends the payloads received from the sensors to a Loriot LoRaWAN® network server through the local GSM network using an agnostic SIM card (Fig. 2a-d).
+The packages are then sent from Loriot to the Movetech Telemetry server and are decoded, providing the raw information collected by the nodes.

+Each sensor was fitted with one (Fig. 2b) or two lithium C-cell batteries connected in parallel.
+A total of 23 boulders were individually tagged by embedding the sensors in a hole drilled in the rock (Fig. 2c).
+Each boulder was drilled with a 35 mm core drill for a length of about 15 cm.
 The depth of the hole allowed for the emplacement of the C-cell batteries and the sensor.
-After placement, each hole was filled with epoxy resin, sealing the cavity, thus protecting the device from tampering and from the elements (water and humidity), whilst allowing for unaffected connectivity to the gateway via LoRa.
-To ease the drilling process but also to allow the epoxy to stay in the cavity before being completely cured, the holes were drilled at an almost vertical angle (with respect to the global inertial frame), so roughly from top down.
-This allowed for the emplacement of the devices flat against the battery inside the cavity, with z axis near horizontal (global inertial frame), where x and y are oriented as the two longest sides of the device.
-There is some variability around the deviation from global horizontal of the z axes of all our devices, but in general terms the position of the device would follow such setup.
+After placement, each hole was filled with epoxy resin, sealing the cavity and thus protecting the device from tampering and from the elements (water and humidity), whilst allowing for unaffected connectivity to the gateway via LoRaWAN®.
+To ease the drilling process but also to allow the epoxy to stay in the cavity before being completely cured, the holes were drilled at an almost vertical angle (with respect to the global inertial frame), so roughly from the top down.
+This allowed for the emplacement of the devices flat against the battery inside the cavity, with the z axis nearly horizontal (global inertial frame), where x and y are oriented as the two longest sides of the device.
+There is some variability around the deviation from the global horizontal orientation of the z axes of all our devices, but in general terms the position of the device would follow such a set-up.
 The orientation of the z axis with respect to the cardinal points was not recorded.